drbean/curriculum/pages/homepage/markdown/CommonCharacters.md

 高 means 'high' or 'tall'.
 I am tall.

 来 means 'come'.
+(I come from Australia.)
 I came to Japan in 1980.

 圭?
 I don't know what 圭 means.
 But I know it's not a common character.